Taitdanielle/TheNailHutt/README.md

 colours from coloors
 pictures from dreamstime
 * Images from [Pexels](www.pixels.com)
-* Products content and images taken from [here](wwww.nailpolishdirect.co.uk)
+* Products content and images taken from [here](wwww.nailpolishdirect.co.uk) at Nail Polish Direct
 * Logo was created by me in Photoshop before this project
 * Nail pictures from my sisters business [TheNailHutt](https://www.facebook.com/thenailhutt)

 ### Acknowledgements
 I would like to thank everyone who helped me with this project.
 I appreciate you all!
-* My mentor Simen Daehlin[best mentor](https://github.com/Eventyret)for his support, tips, advice and also for beleiving in me and making me relise I can actually do it!
+* My mentor Simen Daehlin [best mentor](https://github.com/Eventyret) for his support, tips, advice and also for beleiving in me and making me relise I can actually do it!
-* All the Code Institue Tutors who put up with my many many meltdowns!
+* All the Code Institue Tutors who put up with my many many meltdowns! and night hawk antics :joy:
 * My fellow students and the Slack Community I don't know where I would have been without the guys on that.
-But especially [Fran](https://github.com/fdeboo) she kept me going most times and helped me A LOT!
-What an awesome person.
+*  A big should out to [Fran](https://github.com/fdeboo) she kept me going most times and helped me **A LOT!** What an awesome person she is.
 ## Disclaimer
-This site is made for **educational purposes** only.
+This site is made for **educational purposes** only. :books: